peppertech/ojet-utilities/README.md

 * To process both the attribute name and value, use *Convert Element* feature.
 * When converting an element, it cannot use inline \<template> elements.
 * Attributes using dot-notation with multiple entires, will not be combined into the same object as they should be.
-* If and object property name starts with *data* it will not be processed property.
+* If a property with an object for it's value, contains a key that starts with *data* it will not be processed property.